Anaflavia28/myrceugenia_SDM/README.md

 ## Repository content
 - R scripts for data processing, PCA, and SDM (Maxent via flexsdm)
 - Raw occurrence data
 - PCA results with coefficients, variance and PCs used
+- Models (outputs) generated for each species under current and future scenarios (see description)

 ## Reproducibility
 Analyses were conducted in R 4.5.1 with the **flexsdm** package (v.1.3.6) and other supporting packages.